 Video conversation and desktop screen recordings are written into the highly efficient Verba Media Format by default.

-Playback of those files requires the Verba Unified Media Codec on the client PC where the user plays back the conversations.
+Playback of those files requires the Verba Unified Media Codec on the client PC where the user plays back the conversations and using Internet Explorer.

 Step 1 - Search for the conversation (Search menu on the top)